leoleoasd/homepage/_pages/cv.md

 Education
 ======
+* Ph.D. in Computer Science, Northeastern University, 2023 -- ?
+  * Honored to be advised by [Prof. Dakuo Wang](https://dakuowang.com)
-* B.S. in Computer Science, Beijing University of Technology, 2023(expected)
+* B.S. in Computer Science, Beijing University of Technology, 2019 -- 2023
   * Principle of Compiling 96, Formal Language 96,  Principle of Operating System 95,  Operations Research 97,  Probability Theory 97, Design and Analysis of Algorithms 99
   * GPA 3.84, Major GPA 3.96
+  * **Graduated with Honor**

 Awards
 =====